pola-rs/polars-book/user_guide/src/contributing.md

 Here is an example [commit](https://github.com/pola-rs/polars/pull/3567/commits/5db9e335f3f2777dd1d6f80df765c6bca8f307b0) that adds a docstring.

-If you spot any gaps in this Cookbook you can submit fixes to the [`pola-rs/polars-book`](https://github.com/pola-rs/polars-book) repo.
+If you spot any gaps in this User Guide you can submit fixes to the [`pola-rs/polars-book`](https://github.com/pola-rs/polars-book) repo.

 Happy hunting!